-- In order to accommodate thoughts about God, mathematics, and physics, Descartes distinguishes between thought and sensation, denigrating the latter. - Hobbes rejects Descartes's opposition of sensing and thinking. - Hobbes is a reactionary. - He wants to return to the materialism of Aristotle while accommodating the new science. - Hobbes's materialism has parsimony in its favor. - He provides a plausible account of mental causation. - Since all mental phenomena are physical phenomena, the laws of mental causation are the same as the laws of physics. - He lacks a convincing scientific account of human consciousness. - Descartes overemphasized the purity of reason. - Hobbes's account is anemic.
+- In order to accommodate thoughts about God, mathematics, and physics, Descartes distinguishes between thought and sensation, denigrating the latter. - Hobbes rejects Descartes's opposition of sensing and thinking. - ► Hobbes is a reactionary. - ► He wants to return to the materialism of Aristotle while accommodating the mechanics of the new science. - An Unhappy Marriage - Hobbes's materialism has parsimony in its favor. - He provides a plausible account of mental causation. - Since all mental phenomena are physical phenomena, the laws of mental causation are the same as the laws of physics.